ben10dynartio/osm-power-grid-map-analysis/README.md

 * Open qgis project of this repository
 * Go to Project / Properties / Variable and set the `country_name` variable.
 * Import all produced files by the python scripts (by default in data foleder) into QGIS except pre_graph_power_lines.gpkg which is not needed.
-* Copy/paste style from the existing layers, e.g. from Bolivia (BO), to the new layers of the same name - (right-click on a layer / Styles / Copy Style / All categories ; thus paste on imported layer)
+* Copy/paste style from the existing layers, e.g. from Bolivia (BO), to the new layers with the same name - (right-click on a layer / Styles / Copy Style / All categories ; thus paste on imported layer)
 * In the layer selection, disable all layers that are not concerning the country you work on.
 Disable, do not remove them !
 Especially `Graph` & `Map` layer groups must stay as they are used for building the map legend !

 The QGIS project may help to produce two map template (see example for Nepal above).